phasorpy/phasorpy/docs/phasor_approach.rst

   `PAM <https://pam.readthedocs.io/en/latest/phasor.html>`__
   is an open-source GUI-based MATLAB package for the analysis of fluorescence experiments.
-The phasor analysis includes region of interests, fractions, triangular mixtures, and FRET estimation.
+The phasor analysis includes regions of interest, fractions, triangular mixtures, and FRET estimation.
 PAM is licensed under the GPL v3.

 -